 All PLU Gateway & Featured Programs are Global Scholar Award eligible.
 This need-based award can cover out-of-pocket expenses up to $2,500 on PLU Gateway and Featured semester programs.
 For non-PLU students, please check with your home institution or sponsoring study abroad organization on program cost.

-Dr. Art Strum
+Dr. Arthur Strum

-Visiting Assistant Professor of Multi-Disciplinary Programs
+Resident Assistant Professor, Multi-Disciplinary Programs

-Director, IHON Program
+Director, IHON-Oxford Program

 Sophomore, junior, or senior standing in the IHON program.
-Students must have a minimum 3.3 or higher G.P.A.
+Students must have a minimum 3.0 or higher G.P.A.
 Must be a student in good standing.